sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 ---
 IceBox
+- Page Responsiveness - make it work for different screen sizes
 - you may have noticed, what happens if our current day is less than 150? since the lunar phase takes 29.5 days, we can essentially loop it.
 - function loop it over after final new moon phase in decemeber.
 - Split Flap for date change as you scroll - https://codepen.io/1055/pen/jjPLJo?editors=0010